 In 2017, bilateral trade between Canada and Bolivia totaled $328.27 million.
 Canadian exports totaled $53.92 million (mainly in vehicles, machinery, paper products, scientific and precision instruments and chemical products).
 Canadian imports totaled $274.35 million (mainly in mineral ores, metals and precious stones and vegetables).

-For more information on current and past Canadian development programming in Bolivia, including a list of projects and stories from the field, please visit the Bolivia pages of the Department of Foreign Affairs, Trade and Development web site.
+For more information on Canadian development programming in Bolivia, including a list of projects and stories from the field, please visit the Government of Canada’s web site.

 For information on the work of the Trade Commissioner Service in Bolivia, please visit the Trade Commissioner site.

 - Date Modified: